GitHubShaun/ToyRobot/README.txt

 	Will give the output - Output: 0,1,NORTH
 5) If adding additional test cases, test textiles MUST be in the testfiles directory in the project directory, due to compilation/executing being hardcoded.

+What is included in this care package: dist - distribute library
+JavaDoc - documentation (auto-generated from my library class) lib - library used for the toy robot simulation execution README.txt script.command - terminal script used to compile/execute the simulation src - source files, includes the library java file (ToyRobot.java) and an example simulation java file (ToyRobotSim.java) testfiles - directory for all the test cases, all test cases must be in here to be used with the shell script. tests - JUnit test files
+ToyRobotLibary.docx - document explaining the project
+ToyRobotLibary.pdf - document explaining the project (probably useful)

 Example testcases (in the testfiles directory): testcase1.txt
 PLACE 0,0,NORTH